FHIR servers I have shipped in production: IRIS, Smile CDR, and Fire.ly compared

 The right question is not "which FHIR server is best?"
 It is "which FHIR server matches the team and operational model I actually have?"

 And whatever you pick: conformance test it against the same suite the certifier will use.
 ONC Inferno, HL7 Touchstone, your ACB's surveillance script.
 Find what they would find, while there is still time to fix it.
-That is what we do at TAP.
+That is exactly what TAP automates.